TFUNIPAYLOAD01 – Universal MAVLink Sensor Interface for UAV Payloads

 Connector Pinout

-TFUNIPAYLOAD01 provides TELEM/UART, I2C, SPI, and Payload connectivity.
+TFUNIPAYLOAD01 provides a TELEM/UART port for connection to a flight controller and I2C, SPI, and GPIO for Payload connectivity.

 TF Payload connector